ManifoldScholar/manifold-docs/_docs/installing/first_project.md

 Manifold can ingest EPUBs, Markdown documents, HTML, or Google Docs.
 [Ingesting Google docs requires some additional configuration](/docs/customizing/settings/external_services/google/index.html), so for the purposes getting started, we'll begin with an EPUB ingestion.
 If you don't have a DRM-free EPUB on hand, you can always grab one from the [standard ebooks project](https://standardebooks.org/).

-Click on the "Add a new text" butotn to bring up step one of the ingestion process:
+Click on the "Add a new text" button to bring up step one of the ingestion process:

 ![Select Ingestion Type](/docs/assets/installing/ingestion-one.png)